Air New Zealand wins contract to service U.S. Navy engines

-WELLINGTON Air New Zealand (AIR.NZ) said on Tuesday that it had signed four contracts with the U.S. Navy worth up to $42 million to service its fleet's gas turbine engines.
+WELLINGTON (Reuters) - Air New Zealand (AIR.NZ) said on Tuesday that it had signed four contracts with the U.S. Navy worth up to $42 million to service its fleet's gas turbine engines.

 The airline said in a statement to the New Zealand stock exchange that its Auckland-based gas turbine repair unit would provide maintenance and servicing of the U.S. Navy's engines over the next few years.